gordon801/mobile-net-food-101/README.md

 # Food-101 MobileNet Fine-Tuning

-This project focuses on fine-tuning a MobileNet model on the Food-101 dataset, aiming to optimise model performance through experimentation while addressing the challenges of limited computational resources.
-Given these constraints, we conducted our experiments and hyperparameter optimisation on a 10% subset of the training data.
+This project involves fine-tuning a MobileNet model on the Food-101 dataset to optimise performance while managing limited computational resources.
+Given these constraints, experiments and hyperparameter optimisation were conducted on a 10% subset of the training data.
 Two distinct fine-tuning strategies were explored: single-stage fine-tuning, where the entire model was trained simultaneously, and two-stage fine-tuning, which involved an initial phase of training only the final Fully-Connected layer followed by a phase of training the entire network.
 The two-stage approach aimed to leverage rapid adaptation of the classifier before fine-tuning the pre-trained layers with more nuanced adjustments.
 Our results demonstrated that, of the experimental models, single-stage fine-tuning achieved the highest accuracy at 67.3%, while two-stage fine-tuning achieved 66.1%.
 Ultimately, we applied single-stage fine-tuning (without freezing) for the final model which we trained on the entire dataset, resulting in a validation accuracy of 83.5% and a test accuracy of 82.9%.

 This repository includes a [Notebook](https://github.com/gordon801/mobile-net-food-101/blob/main/mobile-net-food-101.ipynb) that summarises our methodologies and results, providing insights into the fine-tuning process.
 It also includes a [Flask web application](https://github.com/gordon801/mobile-net-food-101/blob/main/app.py) that deploys the trained final model, which predicts one of the 101 food classes in the Food-101 dataset.
 This allows users to upload their own images and receive predictions on its food class.